sagemath/git-developer-guide/developer/manual_git.rst

 :ref:`section-trac-ssh-key`.
 Authentication is necessary if you want to upload anything to ensure that it really is from you and not from an impostor.
-However, if you just want to download branches from the trac server then you can set up the remote to just use plain http without authentication::
+However, if you just want to download branches from the trac server then you can set up the remote to use the git protocol without authentication::

-    [user@localhost sage]$ git remote add trac http://trac.sagemath.org/sage.git -t master
+    [user@localhost sage]$ git remote add trac git://trac.sagemath.org/sage.git -t master

 Setting up the remote repository this way allows you to do perform all steps covered this manual (except for :ref:`section-git-push`) without